 Figure 5.
-Effect of chitosan concentration on relative root elongation, tolerance index, and phytotoxicity percentage.
+Effect of chitosan concentration on relative root elongation (RRE), tolerance index (TI), and phytotoxicity percentage.

 3.4 Effect of Chitosan on Biomass Accumulation and Water Content

 Chitosan treatment mostly decreased biomass accumulation compared to non-treated control plants.
 The new and old biomass decreased with the increase in concentration.